 This subject goes well with: Media Studies, Art - almost anything!

-Introduction to your subject A 2 Year Linear Course with an exploratory first year designed to develop confidence, awareness and originality in visual storytelling.
+A 2 Year Linear Course with an exploratory first year designed to develop confidence, awareness and originality in visual storytelling.

 Year 2 has a distinctly thematic approach to portfolio refinement and completion, including a critical essay based on a specific photography / aspect of photography, zine production, newspapers, photobooks and other printed matter influenced by documentary and narrative approaches.
-Course content Component 1:

-Personal Investigation (including a critical essay) 90 marks (60% of A Level) A development and presentation of learning outcomes that explores key aspects of the history, theory and creative application of photography.
+Personal Investigation (including a critical essay) 90 marks (60% of A Level)

+A development and presentation of learning outcomes that explores key aspects of the history, theory and creative application of photography.
 All four Assessment Objectives must be met.
 Students create a digital portfolio.
-Examinations Component 2:

-Externally Set Assignment, 72 marks (40% of A Level) Students respond to a pre-arranged stimulus and topic.
+Externally Set Assignment, 72 marks (40% of A Level)

+Students respond to a pre-arranged stimulus and topic.
 All four Assessment Objectives must be met.
 Students create a digital portfolio.

 'Photography allows me to be creative whilst documenting what is going on in the world around me.'
+'At first you're excited about understanding,

+then you really think about it and find

+yourself opening up more questions

+than you originally had.'

+Physical Education

-At first you're excited about understanding, then you really think about it and find yourself opening up more questions than you originally had.'
-Physical Education Are you interested in: Studying human movement, the impact of physical activity and sport and building a knowledge of the human body in physical activity?
-Head of subject: Miss Nelson Exam board: AQA Exam code/s: 7582 Entry requirements for A Level: Standard Hautlieu entry requirements.
-Evidence of practical expertise required.
+Are you interested in: Studying human movement, the impact of physical activity and sport and building a knowledge of the human body in physical activity?

+Head of subject: Miss Nelson

+Entry requirements for A Level: Standard Hautlieu entry requirements.
+Regular participation or coaching in a competitive sport or activity from the AQA Specification.